aehca/aehca.github.io/README.md

 5. Save.
 6. Click on the open in new tab to go specifically to the issue.
 7. Click "create a branch" for this issue.
-8. Go to your machine, `git checkout master`, then `git pull` then `git checkout <created-branch's name`.
+8. Go to your machine, `git checkout master`, then `git pull` then `git checkout <created-branch's name>`.
+9. Move the issue from todo to In Progress.
-9. Go through and make the changes required in the issue.
+10. Go through and make the changes required in the issue.
-10. Commit and push your changes.
+11. Commit and push your changes.
-11. Create a pull request with the changes in the branch.
+12. Create a pull request with the changes in the branch.
+When the PR is merged and closed, the issue will automatically move to Done.